jenniferolenchak/DroneVQA/README.md

 </p>

 The drone camera feed section has three main features.
 Firstly, there is the freeze frame and snapshot buttons.
 The freeze frame only freezes the video feed and not the simulation in the background.
-The 'Take a Snapshot' button saves the current image to the 'Exports and Snapshot' locally created directory.
-The camera effects radio buttons are singular toggles that change the effects of the current image.
+The 'Take a Snapshot' button saves the current image to the 'Exports and Snapshot' in the locally created directory.
+The camera effect radio buttons are singular toggles that change the effects of the current image.
 These changes are reflected on the image passed into the ViLT and LXMERT models.

 <p align='center'>
     <img src='Application%20Screenshots/Drone_feed.png' height='75%' width='75%'/>